Unintentional Firearm Injury

 Clinicians should talk to parents and caregivers about risk of unintentional firearm injury and how to reduce it.

-Unintentional firearm deaths happen more frequently in the US than in other countries.1 For every unintentional firearm death in California, there are nearly 40 unintentional nonfatal injuries caused by firearms across the state.2,3 These preventable injuries and deaths may have long-lasting psychological consequences for victims, families, and communities.
+Unintentional firearm deaths happen more frequently in the US than in other countries.1 For every unintentional firearm death, there are about 83 unintentional nonfatal injuries caused by firearms across the country.2 These preventable injuries and deaths may have long-lasting psychological consequences for victims, families, and communities.
 The risk of unintentional firearm injury can be reduced by safely storing all firearms unloaded, locked up, and separate from ammunition, or by removing them from one’s home.
 For owners who keep a firearm loaded for self-protection, rapid-access secure storage methods may be preferred.

-Although unintentional deaths from firearms are only a small percentage (1-2%) of total firearm deaths,3,4 they occur four times more often in the US than in comparable, high-income countries.1 In California, about 50 unintentional deaths and another 1,800 unintentional injuries due to firearms occur every year.2,3
+Although unintentional deaths from firearms are only a small percentage (1-2%) of total firearm deaths,3,4 they occur four times more often in the US than in comparable, high-income countries.1 Nationally, half of all nonfatal firearm injuries are unintentional.2 On average, there are 526 unintentional deaths and another 43,729 unintentional injuries due to firearms each year.
+In California, about 50 unintentional firearm deaths and another 1,800 unintentional nonfatal injuries occur annually.3,5 The majority (67%) of unintentional firearm deaths involve a handgun.6

 Adults and children can sustain unintentional firearm injuries in a variety of ways, including by: